ClaireDons/fwf-lrf-processing/README.md

 `BasalMelt.py, FreshWaterForcing.py and DataVariablesForcing.py` are functions associated with the scripts.

+The code is called at the bottom of `ece-esm.sh.tmpl` as fwf=4 and calls `fwfwrapper.sh`.
+`fwfwrapper.sh` calls either `scripts/ThetaoDrivenFreshwaterForcing.py` for interactive fwf or `scripts/ThetaoDrivenFreshwaterForcing.py` for prescribed fwf.

 ## Analysis
 This contains different notebooks to analyse freshwater output from runs quickly. `analysis/plot_fwf_compare_2_exps.ipynb` compares 2 different runs.